Our Caring Staff

 Founder of Kenneth C. Turner Funeral Home(1957) and Turner Funeral Home(1976)

-Kenneth C. Turner, Sr. was born and raised in Ellwood City and a graduate of Lincoln High School.
-His dream was to become a funeral director, but he did not have the money to attend school, so Ken enlisted in the US Marine Corps, during World War II, and he served in the Pacific Theater, specifically at Peleliu and the Battle of Luzon.
+Ken always dreamed of becoming a funeral director, but without the money to attend school, he chose another path first.
+During World War II, he enlisted in the United States Marine Corps and served in the Pacific Theater, including Peleliu and the Battle of Luzon.
 He was honorably discharged in 1946.

-Jack R. Turner (1955-2025)
+Jack Ryan Turner (1955-2025)

 Former Owner of Turner-Myers Funeral Home and Turner Funeral Home